Samuel-de-Oliveira/CanUseTimer/README.md

 ### How to open in Windows?
-For a while Windows not have an install version, to run you need to have Python 3.8 or higher installed, is recommended you install Python in windows store, after this you need to open cmd or WindowsPowerShell and digit the command:
+For a while Windows not have an install version, to run you need to have Python 3.8 or higher installed, is recommended you install Python in windows store, after this you can open the program with a double click in the `Main.py` file to start the program normaly.

-    pip install keyboard

-And now you can open the program with a double click in the `Main.py` file to start the program in a cmd window normaly.

 If it doesn't work try open cmd go to the repository directory and run the command: